krawaller/kranium/docs/site/site.md

 	remove(): remove element

-	html('new html'): set the contents of the element(s) html(function(index, oldhtml){ return ...; }): set the contents of the element(s) from a method

-	html(): get first element's .innerHTML
-	text(): get first element's .textContent
+	text(): get first element's .text||.title
-	text('new text'): set the text contents of the element(s) append(), prepend(): like html(), but add html (or a DOM Element or a Zepto object) to element contents before(), after(): add html (or a DOM Element or a Zepto object) before/after the element appendTo(), prependTo(): reverse appending/prepending
+	text('new text'): set the text contents of the element(s) append(), prepend(): like html(), but add html (or a DOM Element or a Zepto object) to element contents appendTo(), prependTo(): reverse appending/prepending
-	show(): forces elements to be displayed (only works correctly for block elements right now) hide(): removes a elements from layout
+	show(): forces elements to be displayed
+	hide(): removes a elements from layout

-	offset(): get object with top: left: width: height: properties (in px) height(): get first elements height in px width(): get first elements width in px
+	height(): get first elements height in px width(): get first elements width in px

 	attr('attribute'): get element attribute
 	attr('attribute', 'value'): set element attribute
-	attr('attribute', function(index, oldAttr){ return ...; }): set the value of 'attribute' from a method, for each element in collection removeAttr('attribute'): removes an attribute
-	data('name'): gets the HTML5 data attribute value for the element.
-Shortcut function for $(element).attr('data-<name>') data('name', 'value'): sets the HTML5 data attribute to 'value' for the element
+	removeAttr('attribute'): removes an attribute

 	css('css property', 'value'): set a CSS property css({ property1: value1, property2: value2 }): set multiple CSS properties
-	css('css property'): get this CSS property of the first element, looks at both .style object properties and the computed style
+	css('css property'): get this CSS property of the first element

 	addClass('classname'): adds a CSS class name
-	addClass(function(index, existingClasses){ return ...; }): adds a CSS class name from a method removeClass('classname'): removes a CSS class name
+	removeClass('classname'): removes a CSS class name
-	removeClass(function(index, existingClasses){ return ...; }): removes a CSS class name from a method hasClass('classname'): returns true of first element has a classname set toggleClass('classname'[, switch]): adds/removes class, or adds/removes it when switch == true/false toggleClass(function(index, existingClasses){ return ...; }): adds/removes class from a method
+	hasClass('classname'): returns true of first element has a classname set toggleClass('classname'[, switch]): adds/removes class, or adds/removes it when switch == true/false

 	bind(type, function): add an event listener (see below) one(type, function): add an event listener that only fires once unbind([type [, function]]): remove event listeners
-	delegate(selector, type, function): add an event listener w/ event delegation (see below) undelegate(selector [, type[, function]]): remove event listeners w/ event delegation live(type, function): add an event listener that listens to the selector for current and future elements die([, type[, function]]): remove live listener
+	die([, type[, function]]): remove live listener
 	trigger(type): triggers an event

-	submit(): trigger form submit event
 	val(): returns the value of the form element val('value'): sets the value of the form element